barrantesj1952/myangulartest/README.md

  3. running the image in a container docker run -td --name mytestcontainer mytest:1.0

- 4. The logs shows the web application started but I can't fine to execute it from my localhost outside the container
+ 4. The logs shows the web application started but I can't fine to execute it from my locng balhost outside the container

     docker logs mytestcontainer